Email Drives Digital Engagement & Growth At The Financial Times

-Financial Times uses SparkPost to deliver a flexible,
+Financial Times uses SparkPost to deliver a flexible, business-driven email platform.

 The Financial Times newspaper is counted among the world’s leading publications and is a preeminent source of global business news.
 Widely recognized for its journalistic integrity and independence, FT’s business success as a subscription-based digital media company in an environment awash with lower-cost or free alternatives is a case study many other publishers have sought to emulate.
 Its sophisticated email programs are one aspect of that success.

 The Financial Times has been published continuously since 1888, and its famous salmon pink newsprint remains a signature element of the company’s brand.
 Today, more than 75% of FT’s circulation is digital, a figure that includes more than a half million paid subscribers to its web and mobile app editions.

 Among the innovations in its digital properties, FT pioneered the concept of a “metered paywall,” which allows visitors to its site to read a limited number of free articles per month before asking them to subscribe.
 It’s a highly effective mechanism for achieving both widespread visibility (crucial in the age of social media) and creating a sort of “funnel” for nurturing visitors into paying customers.

 This business model means that driving reader visits, engagement, and ultimately revenue is a key imperative for the business.
 FT’s success at doing so is a testament to its editorial product as well as its effective use of technology.
 In fact, the transformation of the Financial Times into a digital media powerhouse has been a strategic effort across the enterprise, including the technology platforms that drive customer engagement with ft.com.

 Email Drives Engagement & Revenue For Financial Times